Interview with Wizz Clack

 We see that quite a lot with our dressage tests and it’s something that we always say to our members.
 Accuracy is such a big part and they should know what a circle is and what going large is; there is a difference.

 As soon as they start putting these bits into practice, the judges that come into to judge for us notice such a difference and their scores just automatically go up.
-Simply by knowing what the difference is between going large and riding a twenty-metre circle.
+Simply by knowing what the difference is between going large and riding a twenty-meter circle.

 It’s completely different.